acoli-repo/olia/docs/index.md

 - Maxim Ionov (2016)
 - Vanya Dimitrova (since 2016)

-OLiA has received support from several third-party funded projects.
+OLiA development has been supported by several **third-party funded projects**.
 The initial development of the Ontologies of Linguistic Annotation has been funded by the German Research Foundation (DFG) in the project "Sustainability of Linguistic Data" at Colloborative Research Center (SFB) 441 "Linguistic Data Structures" at the University of Potsdam, Germany, in collaboration with University Tübingen, Germany, and University Hamburg, Germany.

 Subsequently, it has been further developed at the University of Potsdam, Germany, Humboldt University Berlin, Germany, and Free University Berlin, Germany, and since 2011 transformed into an open community project, primariy coordinated by Christian Chiarcos and the Applied Computational Linguistics (ACoLi) Lab at Goethe University Frankfurt, Germany.
 The original project website with full attribution for the initial stages of OLiA development can be found [at the project page of the University of Potsdam](http://nachhalt.sfb632.uni-potsdam.de).